magnusviri/magnusviri.com/_posts/2006-01-01-os-x-terminal.md

 <pre><code>  screencapture filename.png</code></pre>

-Then <code>scp</code> that file to your machine and voilà, poor man's VNC (except VNC is free).
+Then <code>scp</code> that file to your machine and voil&agrave;, poor man's VNC (except VNC is free).
 It is a neat trick anyway.

 An even neater trick is if you have an isight, and you think someone is using your computer.
 Use <a href="http://www.intergalactic.de/hacks.html">isightcapture</a> to take a picture of them (You'll have to download this).